inkarkat/vim-UnconditionalPaste/README.md

 For a permanent configuration, put the following commands into your vimrc:

-The default separator string for the gQBp mapping is a <Tab> character; to preset another one (it will be overridden by gqbp), use:
+The default separator string for the gQBp mapping is a &lt;Tab&gt; character; to preset another one (it will be overridden by gqbp), use:

     let g:UnconditionalPaste_Separator = 'text'

-The default separator string for the gQp and i\_CTRL-R\_CTRL-Q\_CTRL-Q mappings is a <Tab> character; to preset another one (it will be overridden by gqp and i\_CTRL-R\_CTRL-Q), use:
+The default separator string for the gQp and i\_CTRL-R\_CTRL-Q\_CTRL-Q mappings is a &lt;Tab&gt; character; to preset another one (it will be overridden by gqp and i\_CTRL-R\_CTRL-Q), use:

     let g:UnconditionalPaste_JoinSeparator = 'text'